EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/README.md

 ### Using Google Colab (recommended)
 The easiest way to train, convert, and export a TensorFlow Lite model is using Google Colab.
 Colab provides you with a free GPU-enabled virtual machine on Google's servers that comes pre-installed with the libraries and packages needed for training.

 I wrote a [Google Colab notebook](./Train_TFLite2_Object_Detction_Model.ipynb) that can be used to train custom TensorFlow Lite models.
 It goes through the process of preparing data, configuring a model for training, training the model, running it on test images, and exporting it to a downloadable TFLite format so you can deploy it to your own device.
-It makes training a custom TFLite model as easy as uploading an image and clicking Play on a few blocks of code!
+It makes training a custom TFLite model as easy as uploading an image dataset and clicking Play on a few blocks of code!

 <a href="https://colab.research.google.com/github/EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/blob/master/Train_TFLite2_Object_Detction_Model.ipynb" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>

 Open the Colab notebook in your browser by clicking the icon above.
 Work through the instructions in the notebook to start training your own model.
-Once it's trained and exported, visit the [Setup TFLite Runtime Environment](#setup-tflite-runtime-environment-on-your-device) section to learn how to deploy it on your PC, Raspberry Pi, Android phone, or other edge devices.
+Once it's trained and exported, visit the [Setup TFLite Runtime Environment](#step-2-setup-tflite-runtime-environment-on-your-device) section to learn how to deploy it on your PC, Raspberry Pi, Android phone, or other edge devices.

 ### Using a Local PC
 The old version of this guide shows how to set up a TensorFlow training environment locally on your PC.
 Be warned: it's a lot of work, and the guide is outdated.
 [Here's a link to the local training guide.](doc/local_training_guide.md)